crowleaj/ApolloParser/README.md

 # ApolloParser
-Parser for the Nitro programming language implemented in Lua
+Parser for the Apollo programming language implemented in Lua

 ## Running the Parser (ZeroBrane studio recommended)